avetisk/material-next/docs/src/pages/guides/composition.md

 # Composition

-Material-UI tries to make composition as easy as possible.
+Material-Next tries to make composition as easy as possible.

 ## Wrapping components